UncleRus/esp-idf-lib/docs/source/groups/led_strip_spi.rst

 - `SK9822`
 - `APA102`

-The driver should be able to drive `APA102`, but not tested.
+.. warning:: The driver should work with APA102, but not tested.

 Supported targets
 -----------------